syradeveloper/AITerminal-py/README.md

 ## Overview

-AITerminal-py is a custom Python terminal with built-in chat bot functionality.
-It provides various functionalities similar to a standard terminal, such as `cd`, `echo`, etc. Additionally, it includes a special command `?` to interact with the chat bot.
+AITerminal-py is a custom Python terminal(UI and CLI applications) with built-in chat bot functionality.
+It provides various functionalities similar to a standard terminal, such as `cd`, `echo`, etc. Additionally, it includes a special command `ai` to interact with the chat bot.

 ## Features

 - **Custom Commands**: AITerminal-py supports standard terminal commands like `cd`, `echo`, etc., for navigating directories and performing basic operations.
-- **Built-in Chat Bot**: Users can interact with a chat bot using the special command `?`, enabling them to ask questions, get assistance, or engage in conversation.
+- **Built-in Chat Bot**: Users can interact with a chat bot using the special command `ai`, enabling them to ask questions, get assistance, or engage in conversation.
 - **Extendable**: The terminal is designed to be extendable, allowing users to add new commands or integrate additional functionalities easily.

 ## Installation